shigos/Traffic_Models/README.md

 ### Motivation
 There are over 30,000 auto fatal motor vechicle accidents each year in the United States alone.

-The goal of this project is find some trends and make inferences from the traffic accident data.
-In order improve safety, we must address all factors big and small.
-The purpose of applying machine learning is to hopefully shed some light onto underlying factors that may contribute to injuries/death.
+The goal of this project is find trends and make inferences from the traffic accident data.
+In order improve safety, we should account all factors big and small.
+In this project I will be applying machine learning models to shed some light onto underlying factors that may contribute to injuries/death.
+The intention of finding these insights will lead us closer to factors which we can explore to improve saftey and prevent death.